darkrelics/eidolon-engine/documentation/deployment.md

 3. **CDK Context**: Use for all parameter passing
 4. **Stack Isolation**: Separate app file per stack
 5. **Post-Deploy Updates**: Always update Lambdas from S3
+6. **Account Isolation**: Use separate AWS accounts for each environment

 ### Deployment Guidelines